Red Panda: Profile and Information

 Characteristics

-Its long, bushy tail consists of 6 alternating transverse ochre rings which provide balance and excellent camouflage in a habitat with lichen- and moss-covered trees.
+Its long, bushy tail consists of 6 alternating transverse ochre rings, which provide balance and excellent camouflage in a habitat with lichen- and moss-covered trees.

-The legs of the red panda are short and black with thick fur on the soles of the paws.
+The legs of the red panda are short and black, with thick fur on the soles of the paws.
 Its fur acts as thermal insulation on icy or snow-covered surfaces and concealed scent glands, which are present on the anus.

 The head-and-body length of a red panda measures 20 – 25 in (50 – 64 cm), and its tail is 11 – 23 in (28 – 59 cm) long.
 Males weigh 8.2 – 13.7 lb (3.7 – 6.2 kg) and females 6.6 – 13.2 lb (3 – 6.0 kg).

-Red pandas are territorial animals and are generally quiet except for some tweeting, twittering, whistling communication sounds.
+Red pandas are territorial animals and are generally quiet except for some tweeting, twittering, and whistling communication sounds.

 They mark their territories by spraying a weak-smelling secretion from their anal gland and urine.
 They search for food running through the trees or along the ground.